rafaelpfreire/code-snippets/linux/debug/gdb/gdb_notes.md

 (gdb) help [command]
 ```

 The whole purpose of coming to gdb was to pause, observe and proceed.
 There is no point in running a program without a breakpoint!

-#Breakpoints
+## Breakpoints

 Breakpoints can be used to stop the program run in the middle, at a designated point.

-Whenever gdb gets to a breakpoint it halts execution of your program and allows you to examine it
+Whenever gdb gets to a breakpoint it halts execution of your program and allows you to examine it.
 Simplest way of putting a breakpoint is using the function name or a line number.

 ```bash
 (gdb) break factorial